-Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report Action but will also inform the refresh of the Health and Wellbeing Strategy, as well as the CCG's own 2-5 year planning processes.
+Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report Community focus groups were undertaken in partnership with the local authority, using the model of training local people to cascade and capture information with their own community.
+The findings were used as part of the Call to Action but will also inform the refresh of the Health and Wellbeing Strategy, as well as the CCG's own 2-5 year planning processes.
 The Call to Action consultation secured areas of strong agreement between the public and clinicians.
 These included an acceptance that changes are needed to improve health outcomes, experience and safety for patients.
 Future Fit Programme Board Summary Report The focus of Phase 2 to date has been the development of a full clinical model which the Board is due to consider on 10/06/2014, alongside plans for further extending public engagement and for developing and appraising options for how the clinical model might be implemented once completed.
 It has been an intense period of clinical activity - supported by patient representatives and focus groups - involving over 200 local clinicians working together to shape the model of future care for the area.
 The Local Area Team reviewed a comprehensive evidence pack submitted prior to the Sense Check - feedback from NHS England on impressive clinical engagement.
-Two additional workstreams have been created to: a) Undertake a feasibility study of the proposed single emergency care centre; and b) Ensure that appropriate Impact Assessments of programme proposals are planned and completed.
-Patient representatives have been invited to join these new workstreams.
-The Board approved a strategic plan for communication 14/05/2014 Future Fit Programme Board Agreed a revised Programme timeline which works towards formal Public Consultation on a Preferred Option as soon as possible after the 2015 General Election.
-This remains a very tight timescale, which will require some tasks to be undertaken in parallel. and engagement which has been coproduced with patients.
-There has been strong feedback about using existing networks, ensuring the accessibility of
+14/05/2014 Future Fit Programme Board Agreed a revised Programme timeline which works towards formal Public Consultation on a Preferred Option as soon as possible after the 2015 General Election.
+This remains a very tight timescale, which will require some tasks to be undertaken in parallel.